clSharp/Cloo/Documentation/Readme.txt

 [Requirements]
 The following is required for Cloo to work properly:
 1) OpenCL drivers.
 Depending on your system, you can obtain them from your graphics device manufacturer website or operating system vendor website.
-2) The Microsoft .NET Framework 2.0 or an equivalent alternative (Mono).
+2) The Microsoft .NET Framework 4.7.2.

 [Download & Install]
 You can download the most recent version of Cloo from "http://sourceforge.net/projects/cloo/".